liesnikov/extensible-elaborator/paper/main.md

 In the examples in this paper, we follow the bidirectional style of type-checking.
 In practice, however, the design decisions are agnostic of the underlying system, as long as it adheres to the principle of stating the requirements on terms in terms of raising a constraint and not by, say, pattern-matching on a concrete term representation.

-From a birds-eye view, the architecture looks as depicted in Figure \ref{architecture-figure}.
-The type-checking begins by initializing the state and doing the syntax traversal.
-The traversal raises the constraints, and for the moment, the constraints are simply stored.
-As soon as we finish the traversal of some block (one declaration in our case), the solver dispatcher is called.
-It goes over the set of constraints, and for each active constraint calls different plugins for them to try to solve it.
-Each plugin, whether user-supplied (`Plugin A`) or provided by us (`unification`) consists of a handler and a solver.
-The handler determines if the plugin can potentially solve a constraint, if so, the dispatcher runs the corresponding solver.
-All components have some read access to the state, including handlers which might for example verify that there are no extra constraints on the metavariable.
-For the write access: syntax traversal writes new metavariables to the state and elaborated definitions; the solver dispatcher writes updated meta-information; solvers write solutions to the metavariables and can raise new constraints.

 \begin{figure*}
   \center